Savings: A year in review

 This was one of our most popular savings posts, and we are anxious to see how this works for everyone who tried it.

 The idea behind this tip was to help your kiddos find a way to make money – think chores around the house or Lemonade stands.
 Once they made a little money, it was time to practice saving with a penny a day.
 If you gave this a try this year, how about going the full year and starting your penny a day on January 1?

 Go ahead, we challenge you!

 July: Where does your money go

 The goal was to become even more aware of your spending habits.
-If you can’t quite seems to tackle your budget, you might be able to find potential pitfalls by tracking your spending.
+If you can’t quite seem to tackle your budget, you might be able to find potential pitfalls by tracking your spending.

 This month was all about making use of the budgeting tools at your fingertips, literally.
 Have you checked out Online Banking’s tools?
 If not, do so.
 You will not regret it.
 And, if you want some help, chat with one of our awesome team members!
 Just click the "Let's Chat!" button during chat hours on the right-hand side of this page until you see the webchat button.
 It looks like this:

 You can also call us at 800.433.1837.

 July’s saving tip was all about using a budget to find extra savings.
 Budgets can be scary business, but Numerica’s Online Banking tools really do make it easier to spot those cracks in the foundation and figure out where you might be losing savings.